menu

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 White Lake has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 White Lake has few renters and college students.
 But the biggest reason it is quieter in White Lake than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, White Lake may be for you.

-White Lake is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, White Lake doesn't have a public transportation system that people use for their commute.

 Demographics

-The rate of college-level education in White Lake is quite a bit lower than the national average among all cities of 21.84%: just 10.56% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in White Lake with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.56% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in White Lake in 2022 was $27,850, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $111,400 for a family of four.
 However, White Lake contains both very wealthy and poor people as well.